statamic/docs/content/collections/tags/taxonomy.md

       taxonomy.
 This includes things like
       `title`, `content`, etc.
   -
-    name: collection
+    name: entries
-    type: array
+    type: query builder
     description: >
-      An array containing all the content that is associated with the particular
-      taxonomy.
-More details below.
+      If you use this as a tag pair, you can loop through entries associated with the term.
+See [entries](#entries) above.
 id: ba832b71-a567-491c-b1a3-3b3fae214703
 ---
 ## Example {#example}